Familial Isolated Hypoparathyroidism

 In some cases, molecular genetic testing can confirm the diagnosis of hypoparathyroidism.
 For example, it can identify characteristic genetic mutations in the calcium receptor.

 Some individuals with hypoparathyroidism may be encouraged to eat foods high in calcium such as dairy products, breakfast cereals, fortified orange juice and green, leafy vegetables.
-Affected individuals may also be encouraged to avoid foods high in phosphorous such as carbonated soft drinks, eggs and meat.

 A synthetic human N-terminal fragment of PTH (PTH 1-34), with full biological activity, has been used as an investigational hormonal replacement therapy of chronic hypoparathyroidism over the past two decades.
 Initial studies have shown decreased urinary calcium excretion compared to conventional therapy.
 Three-year randomized controlled studies in both adults and children comparing PTH 1-34 with conventional therapy have demonstrated both safety and efficacy of twice daily PTH injections.
 A recent study has shown the use of pump therapy provides the closest approach to physiologic PTH replacement therapy.

 The 2002 FDA approval of the recombinant form of parathyroid hormone 1-34 (Forteo®, Teriparatide) for the treatment of severe osteoporosis has allowed this therapy to be used off-label for treatment of hypoparathyroidism both in the US and in Europe.
 Many individuals with hypoparathyroidism worldwide have reported improvement in their symptoms when treated with teriparatide, which is usually given as an injection under the skin (subcutaneously) once or twice a day.